zeddstech/bnb-eth-wallet-drainer/README.md

-Please only use this for education purposes not too hack others
+!!!!!!!!!!!Please only use this for education purposes not too hack others!!!!!!!!!!!!

-make sure you fork this project before doing the tutorial here is how to fork https://www.youtube.com/watch?v=f5grYMXbAV0
+Make sure you fork this project before doing the tutorial here is how to fork https://www.youtube.com/watch?v=f5grYMXbAV0

 telegram at https://t.me/Moneyscripts123      "do not ask or talk about anything illegal too me i will block you"